Links to Other Charlotte Area Golf Resources

 Follow me on Twitter (@charlottegolfer) for the latest news and updates as well as interesting tidbits and retweets about all things golf around Charlotte.

 If Facebook is where you get updates the quickest, then follow me there.
 Everything I post on Twitter goes to Facebook as well and you can easily comment and share with your FB friends.

-My annual chat with Charlie Nance of the "Taking Dead Aim" podcast for 103.7FM.
-We discuss my Top 10 Best Public Golf Courses list for Charlotte Agenda.
-My interview starts at the 28 minute mark.
+This is the 2022 edition of my annual chat with Charlie Nance of the “Taking Dead Aim” podcast for 103.7FM.
+We discuss my Top 10 Best Public Golf Courses list for Axios Charlotte.
+Click here to listen to the episode about my 2020 list

 I am the IT and Social Media Marketing lead for TripCaddie – the buddy golf trip experts.
 You’ll see me on their Instagram leading Ready-Made Golf Trips and Golf Trip Scouting Missions to the top bucket list golf resort destinations in the U.S. and abroad.